jacktasia/dumb-jump/README.md

 * `(setq dumb-jump-default-project "~/code")` to change default project if one is not found (defaults to `~`)
 * `(setq dumb-jump-quiet t)` if Dumb Jump is too chatty.
-* `(setq dumb-jump-confirm-jump-to-modified-file nil)` to avoid being prompted for confirmation if you attempt to jump to a file that has been modified and not saved.
-This defaults to `t` because jumping to modified files results in you jumping to a location that may no longer be current.
 * To support more languages and/or definition types customize `dumb-jump-find-rules` variable.
-* `(add-hook 'dumb-jump-after-jump-hook 'some-function)` to execute code after you jump
-* `(add-hook 'dumb-jump-before-jump-hook 'some-function)` to execute code before you jump
-* `(setq dumb-jump-selector 'ivy)` to use [ivy](https://github.com/abo-abo/swiper#ivy) instead of the default popup for multiple options.
-* `(setq dumb-jump-selector 'helm)` to use [helm](https://github.com/emacs-helm/helm) instead of the default popup for multiple options.
 * `(setq dumb-jump-force-searcher 'rg)` to force the search program Dumb Jump should use.
 It will _always_ use this searcher.
 If not set (`nil`) Dumb Jump will use `git-grep` if it's a git project and if not will try searchers in the following order `ag`, `rg`, `grep` (first installed wins).
 This is necessary if you want full control over the searcher Dumb Jump uses.
-* `(setq dumb-jump-aggressive nil)` to only automatically jump if there's only one match and otherwise present you with a list.
-This defaults to `t`, which means it will try its best to guess where you want to jump and only if it can't then give you a list of matches.
-* `(setq dumb-jump-use-visible-window nil)` if `t` (the default) when you're using multiple windows/panes and the file to jump to is already open in one of those windows then dumb jump will focus that window and jump there instead of within your current window.
 * `(setq dumb-jump-prefer-searcher 'rg)` to let Dumb Jump know your searcher preference.
 If set this will still use `git-grep` if it's a git project (because it's the fastest), but will you use whatever you set here in any other situation.
 If not set Dumb Jump will follow the same order as mentioned in the `dumb-jump-force-searcher` description.
 At this time setting this value is only necessary if you prefer `rg` but have `ag` installed too.
 * `(setq dumb-jump-git-grep-search-args "")` to set additional command line arguments when using git-grep for searching (defaults to `""`).
 * `(setq dumb-jump-ag-search-args "")` to set additional command line arguments when using ag for searching (defaults to `""`).